nyantropy/Gravitas/ENGINE_UI_RUNTIME_ARCHITECTURE.md

-The dungeon interaction prompt now has a feature-owned `src/dungeon/ui/DungeonUiTheme.h`. `DungeonUiController` assigns that theme to the default screen surface. `InteractionPromptBuilder` consumes theme metrics for prompt size, bottom margin, and text inset, and assigns style classes for the prompt panel and label. `InteractionPromptComposition` updates text content without reauthoring text color or font scale.
+The dungeon interaction prompt now has a feature-owned `src/dungeon/ui/DungeonUiTheme.h`. `DungeonUiController` assigns that theme to the default screen surface. `InteractionPromptComposition` consumes theme metrics and widget asset style defaults for prompt size, bottom margin, text inset, panel skin, and label presentation, then updates prompt state without reauthoring text color or font scale.

 The old non-composition interaction-prompt sync path remains as a compatibility fallback and still contains hardcoded presentation constants.
 Inventory,